nehapandit203/Low-Level-Designs/README.md

 * Create Class Diagram(optional ask interviewer)  and Code against interfaces

-* Once thoughts are structured start coming, keep in mind to follow the SOLID Principle, Design Pattern, and OOPS wherever possible
+* Once thoughts are structured start coding, keep in mind to follow the SOLID Principle, Design Pattern, and OOPS wherever possible

-* Clearly explain your thought process and design decisions
+* Clearly explain your thought process and design decisions to the interviewer.

   Note: Some of them have hidden DSA Problems.
-Take care of time consideration in mind
+Take care time consideration.

 ## Low-Level Design Interview Problems